Ohio's Armani Rogers sets NCAA record with long touchdown run

 Rogers ran the ball 99 yards for a Bobcats touchdown.
 It was the longest touchdown run by a quarterback in NCAA history.
 According to ESPN Stats & Info, Arizona State’s Mark Malone held the previous record with a 98-yard rushing touchdown against Utah State in 1979.

 The Ohio quarterback’s score put Ohio up 14-0 in the first quarter.
-The Bobcats took a 21-10 lead into halftime.
+The Bobcats took a 21-10 lead into halftime

+Rogers finished the game with 183 yards on the ground and two touchdowns.
+However, the Bobcats would lose the game, 27-26.

 The Bobcats have struggled this season, entering the game with the Bulls with a 1-5 record.
 The team has dealt with a tough schedule with games against Louisiana, Syracuse and Northwestern.
 Ohio also had close losses to Duquesne and Central Michigan.